osmond/lisa/README.md

 Lisa can display local weather data and suggest when to water your plants.
 The app retrieves current conditions from OpenWeather using an API key you provide.
-A `.env.example` file is included at the project root and lists the required environment variable.
+A `.env.example` file is included at the project root and lists the environment variables.
 You can change the city and switch between Fahrenheit and Celsius from the **Settings** page.

 ### Get an API Key